atang167/Front-end-Developer-Interview-Questions/README.md

 duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]
 ```
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
+  Used as a shortcut for the if statement
+  Takes three arguments

 * What is `"use strict";`? what are the advantages and disadvantages to using it?
+  Strict Mode is a new feature in ECMAScript 5 that allows you to place a program, or a function, in a "strict" operating context.
+This strict context prevents certain actions from being taken and throws more exceptions.
+  It catches some common coding bloopers, throwing exceptions.
+  It prevents, or throws errors, when relatively "unsafe" actions are taken (such as gaining access to the global object).
+  It disables features that are confusing or poorly thought out.

 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?